 My favorite overused phrase in Christian dating talks – ‘When you chase after God like you chase after love, He will send you a soulmate you won’t have to chase after.’

 What happens when this message ‘waiting to date’ becomes discouraging?
 Some singles will never outgrow this season of singleness.
 At the end of the day, all of these messages lack one thing – true encouragement to overcome the toxic mindset our culture has placed on being single.

 The heart of their message is pure and genuine and the majority of the time these messages focus on waiting for the perfect person to date.
 But there is one caveat here.
-We have been reading scripture inspired by a Heaven-minded King and translated it using our finite earthly words.
-We need to shift our mindset and look at this singleness through His heavenly eyes.
+We read scripture inspired by a Heaven-minded King and translate it using our finite earthly words.
+It’s important to shift our mindset and look at singleness through His heavenly eyes.

 I’ve been diving into scripture, reading everything I can get my hands on, and listening to leaders across the globe teach on singleness, loneliness, and community.
 I’m so excited to share that with you here.